LienBosmans/stack-t/README.md

 sqlite_db_name = 'ocel2_source_name.sqlite'
 ```

 This python script is used to automatically generate the dbt models for staging and transformation.
+(Note that this will overwrite the jaffle-shop example.)
 Run it inside the container using below command.

 ```
 python3 ../python_code/ocel2_generate_dbt_models.py